UMDLARS/CYLGame/data/little_python_intro.md

 LP supports arrays -- a list of scalar variables stored under one name that are accessed by specifying the element of the list you want.
 Arrays are accessed using the notation `a[n]` where `a` is the "name" of the array variable, the brackets (`[]`) indicate that you are accesssing a specific element of the array, and the number `n` specifies which element you want.
 Arrays are *0-indexed* -- meaning that the first element of an array is the *0th* element.
 So, if an array `a` contained the scalar values *1, 2* and *3* (in that order), then `a[0]` would be `1`, `a[1]` would be `2` and `a[2]` would be `3`.

 **Note:** You cannot create arrays yourself; you can only use an array if one is provided to you by the game.
+These arrays (e.g., the map) are *read-only* in the sense that any changes you make to the array will be ignored during the next turn.
+In other words, you can't change the map state simply by attempting to modify the map array.

 ### Two-Dimensional Arrays